Supermassive Black Hole Winds in X-rays: SUBWAYS IV. Tracing Radio Emission and Unveiling the Role of Winds

-To the contrary, the resolved ones are all either steep or curved.
+In contrast, the resolved ones are all either steep or curved.
 This trend, coupled with the considerations on the sizes of Sect.~\ref{sec:sizes}, and the UFO detection in six of the resolved targets, suggests that compact and unresolved ones tend to exhibit a flat spectrum, typical of nuclear dense regions, whilst, coherently with the elongation of extended targets, star-formation activity or an outflow must be responsible for a steep or curved spectrum.
-This can be further quantified with a KM survival analysis, which shows that the UFO sub-sample has a median SPC around 0.11, while it is -0.07 for the other targets.
-However, also in this case if a log-rank test is performed, the p-value $p\sim 0.15$ is insufficient to state the UFO sub-sample belongs to a different distribution.
+This can be further quantified with a KM survival analysis, which shows that the UFO subsample has a median SPC around 0.11, while it is -0.07 for the other targets.
+However, also in this case if a log-rank test is performed, the p-value $p\sim 0.15$ is insufficient to state whether the UFO subsample belongs to a different distribution.

-\subsection{SFR Contribution to Radio Emission}
+\subsection{SFR contribution to radio emission}

-In star-forming, non-active galaxies, radio emission arises from the combined thermal (free–free) and non-thermal (synchrotron) components.
-Assuming the radio luminosity is entirely due to star formation, \citet{Condon_1992} derived a theoretical relation between radio emission and the host galaxy SFR.

-Eq.~\ref{eq_SFR_Condon1992} appears to hold over at least three orders of magnitude in $L_{1.4GHz}$, working both in local star-forming, late-type galaxies and even in merging galaxies (\citealt{Condon_1992}, \citealt{Yun_2001}), up to redshift $z = 4$ (\citealt{Delvecchio_2021}).